Skip to main content

 Traffic Policy

-Traffic Policy is a configuration language that enables you to filter, match, manage and orchestrate traffic to your endpoints.
-For example, you can add authentication, send custom response, rate limit traffic, and more.
+Traffic Policy is a configuration language that enables you to filter, match, manage, and orchestrate traffic to your endpoints.
+For example, you can add authentication, send custom responses, rate limit traffic, and more.
 Learn More

 v2